sudhakar3697/awesome-electron-alternatives/README.md

 * We would already have a web component in the system that can be used.
 * Electron apps cannot be submitted to the [Apple store](https://news.ycombinator.com/item?id=21437255)
 * [Minimal resources](https://github.com/Elanis/web-to-desktop-framework-comparison)
+* It is possible to develop games with Electron-js, but for good game development it is not recommended
+* create data analysis and statistics with js libraries and electron-js for dashboards, however it is also not recommended

 ## 👓 Alternatives to the [Electron.js](https://electronjs.org) ⚛